ChrisLindland/racecar-website/docs/labs/phase_1/hardware_intro/hardware_intro_lab.md

-# Week 1 Monday Lab: Setting up and Driving
+# Setting up and Driving

 Welcome to the racecar!
 First things first, we need to set up the cars to be able to control them.